notwhammy/AFM-423-ML-for-Factor-Investing/README.md

 # AFM-423-ML-for-Factor-Investing
-"Application of Supervised ML Models to Improve Equity Return Prediction and Portfolio Construction in Factor Investing"
+"Application of ML Models to Improve Equity Return Prediction and Portfolio Construction in Factor Investing"

 Report, code, and reference papers on how various ML methods can be implemented alongside factor investing strategies to construct a profitable portfolio